Developer-DAO/web3-ui/CONTRIBUTING_ON_WINDOWS.md

 * If you run into 'EACCESS' permissions issues:
 	* double check your directory permissions with `ls -la`
 	* If the owner is root, you may have problems when running `yarn install`.
 You can modify the permissions with the following command `sudo chown -R [yourUsername] [yourProjectDir]`.
 The `-R` is to recurse into each of the files and directories.

+## Creating a pull request

+When you create a pull request a `changeset-bot` will tell you that you need to create a changeset, if your change has an effect on the published packages all you need to do is run `yarn changeset` at the root.
+This will ask you whether your change is a patch (fixes a bug), a minor (adds a feature) or a major (breaking change) select the one that applies and describe the change you did.
+This is used to automate our changelogging.